Children's Community Nursing Service, Richmond

 Infection

-An infection can develop inside the blood vessel or around where the CVAD goes in through the skin.
-Symptoms can include fever, chills, tiredness, low blood pressure, and redness, swelling or pus in the skin around the CVAD.
+An infection can develop inside the blood vessel or around where the line goes in through the skin.
+Symptoms can include fever, chills, tiredness, low blood pressure, and redness, swelling or pus in the skin around the line.

 Inflammation of the vein

-Inflammation can happen where the CVAD is inserted.
-Symptoms can include redness, pain or pus around the CVAD.
+Inflammation can happen where the line is inserted.
+Symptoms can include redness, pain or pus around the line.
 This can also be called phlebitis.

 Blocked line

-Occasionally a CVAD can get blocked.
-The nurse will try to unblock the line at home.
+Occasionally a line can get blocked.
+The nurse will try to unblock it at home.
 If this fails, the IV Service Team will help.
 If this is not possible, you may have to return to the hospital for it to be unblocked.

 Call your community nurse as soon as possible: